midnightbreakfast/web/_src/smalls/_posts/2014-08-08-salgado-hoffman-amor-and-exile.md

 bio: |
   Nathaniel Hoffman and Nicole Salgado met in the late 1990s when they both studied at Cornell University in Ithaca, New York.
 They began collaborating on <cite>Amor and Exile</cite> in November 2010.

   Salgado is an American immigration reform advocate based in Central Mexico.
 She and her husband relocated to his birthplace in Mexico in 2006 due to his undocumented immigration status in the United States.
 An ecologist and educator by profession, Salgado currently teaches English and does conservation education in Mexico, most recently as a training advisor with Peace Corps Mexico.
 She is the author and illustrator of <cite>The Bajio’s Bounty</cite>, a book of Central Mexican native food plants and recipes, and blogs at [amorandexile.com](http://amorandexile.com/) and [The Succulent Seer](http://succulentseer.blogspot.com/).
 She lives with her husband and daughter in Querétaro.

   Hoffman is the founding editor of <em>[The Blue Review](http://thebluereview.org/)</em>, a journal of popular scholarship at Boise State University.
 He has been a journalist for over a decade, covering immigration in Idaho and California and filing stories from Mexico, Cuba, Gaza, Israel, and Lebanon for the <cite>Christian Science Monitor</cite>, <cite>High Country News</cite>, <cite>Knight Ridder</cite>, <cite>Boise Weekly</cite>, and KQED public radio in San Francisco.
 He teaches citizenship courses for the International Rescue Committee and is on the Radio Boise Board of Directors.
 ---

 <div class="intro" markdown="block">

 <h4>Editor’s Note</h4>

-TK
+TK - first paragraph goes here

 <figure class="right small">
   {% include picture.html path=page.cover %}
 </figure>

-TK
+TK - rest of the letter goes here

 Enjoy!